Class Descriptions

 Math Lab is designed to help students learn basic math, post-secondary math and reading strategies to meet their individual goals.
 Math Lab uses ACT WorkKeys Curriculum, EdReady and other online sites, the SRA program, textbooks, and worksheets to help students acquire functional skills and/or prepare for or participate in vocational or advanced education courses.
 Students progress at their own pace with teacher assistance as needed.

-Nutritious Meal Planning
+Meal Planning

 Principles of Apartment Living

 This course prepares students to live independently in an apartment.
 Students receive hands-on training in searching and applying for apartments.
 Topics include: basic apartment maintenance, inspections, community safety, supplies needed, roommate/landlord relationships, understanding the ADA and requesting accommodations, self-awareness and self-advocacy in housing related situations, the moving process and planning for my needs after ScenicView.
-Students should take this course BEFORE moving to a Scenicview apartment or moving off-campus.
+Students should take this course BEFORE moving to a ScenicView apartment or moving off-campus.
 Upon course completion students will feel empowered with the skills to navigate a move into the community.

 Transition into the Community